 The museum is open Wed, Sat, Sun 12-17.

-Poetic reality – 1920–40s art, design, fashion and gardens
+Poetic Reality – 1920–40s art, design, fashion and gardens

 22.4–13.9.2026

-Poetic reality – 1920–40s art, design, fashion and gardens
+Poetic Reality – 1920–40s art, design, fashion and gardens

 In the spring and summer of 2026 Villa Gyllenberg will display an exhibition on the romantic and cheerful art, fashion, design and gardens of the 1920–1940s.
 Many artists and designers longed for beauty, ornaments and vibrant colours during the interwar period.
 Flowers, gardens and paradise were common motifs.